enpage/enpage/README.md

 ### FAQ

 <details>
-<summary>Can I use the Enpage SDK in a proprietary website?</summary>
+<summary>Can I use the Upstart SDK in a proprietary website?</summary>

-While the Enpage SDK is licensed under the GNU Affero General Public License (AGPL), users can still build proprietary websites using it.
+While the Upstart SDK is licensed under the GNU Affero General Public License (AGPL), users can still build proprietary websites using it.
 However, there are some key considerations:

 1. The AGPL doesn't restrict the use of the library in proprietary websites.